pymor/pymor/docs/source/developer_docs.md

 We use [pip-compile](https://github.com/jazzband/pip-tools), to generate `requirements-ci-*.txt`
-files from these specifications, which contain pinned versions of all packaged installed into the respective Gitlab CI images.
+files from these specifications, which contain pinned versions of all packaged installed into the respective GitLab CI images.
 The extras included into the images are specified in `Makefile`.
 For the `oldest` CI image, `requirements-ci-oldest-pins.in` is used in addition, which pins some of pyMOR's core dependencies to the oldest version supported by pyMOR.
-Similarly to the `pip-compile` workflow, we use [conda-lock](https://github.com/conda/conda-lock) to create [conda-forge](https://conda-forge.org/) environment lock files that are used for the Github actions CI builds.
+Similarly to the `pip-compile` workflow, we use [conda-lock](https://github.com/conda/conda-lock) to create [conda-forge](https://conda-forge.org/) environment lock files that are used for the GitHub actions CI builds.

 If you update pyMOR's dependencies, make sure to execute